jumperexchange/jumper-exchange/README.md

     dev:staging - starts the app using the backend staging stage dev:production - starts the app using the backend production stage

-## Project Structure

-### packages/dapp/

-This is the jumper.exchange page that gets deployed to `develop.jumper.exchange`, `staging.jumper.exchange` and `jumper.exchange`.
-This is a vite.js app

-### packages/shared/

-This is a collection of shared atoms/molecules/organisms that can be used across the entire project to ensure a unified UI/UX

-### packages/<other_folders>

-NOT EXISTING YET.
-Sub-apps of the transferto page.
-These componentized sub-apps will be resuable accross this project and could also be used in different external projects.